bahorn/skp/README.md

 A build cache is in `intermediate/SHASUM_OF_KERNEL` which stores a copy of the kernels kallsyms and internal ELF.

-If you need a kernel, easylkb is integrated, so you can use it like `just easylkb 6.8` and get a working 6.8 kernel to test with.
+If you need a kernel, easylkb is integrated, which you can use it via `just easylkb 6.8` and get a working 6.8 kernel to test with.
 Adjust the version to try other versions, and you can also change the kconfig as well.